General Information About Childhood Central Nervous System Germ Cell Tumors

 - The cause of most childhood CNS germ cell tumors is not known.

-- Possible signs of childhood CNS germ cell tumors include unusual thirst, frequent urination, early puberty, or vision changes.
+- Signs and symptoms of childhood CNS germ cell tumors include unusual thirst, frequent urination, early puberty, or vision changes.

-- Imaging studies and tests are used to detect (find) and diagnose childhood central nervous system germ cell tumors.
+- Imaging studies and tests are used to detect (find) and diagnose childhood CNS germ cell tumors.

 This summary is about germ cell tumors that start in the central nervous system (brain and spinal cord).
 Germ cell tumors may also form in other parts of the body.
 See the PDQ summary on Childhood Extracranial Germ Cell Tumors Treatment for information on germ cell tumors that are extracranial (outside the brain).

-For more information about the different types of childhood brain and spinal cord tumors, see the PDQ summary on Childhood Brain and Spinal Cord Tumors Treatment Overview.
+For information about other types of childhood brain and spinal cord tumors, see the PDQ summary on Childhood Brain and Spinal Cord Tumors Treatment Overview.

 - Being very thirsty.

-- Making large amounts of clear or almost clear urine.
+- Making large amounts of urine that is clear or almost clear.

 - Frequent urination.